Fredericvdv/refractive_error_calculator/README.md

 Privacy Policy for Refractive Error Calculator

 This privacy policy governs your use of the software application Refractive Error Calculator (“Application”) for mobile devices.
-The Application is developed by [Your Name/Company Name] (“We” or “Us”).
+The Application is developed by Frederic Vanderveken (“We” or “Us”).

 User-Provided Information
 The Application does not require you to provide any information and does not collect any user-provided data.